chriskempson/anime-dl/README.md

 # anime-dl
-Personal project, unsupported and undocumented so don't ask for help! ：P
+Downloads Japanese media with Japanese and English subtitles for use with [Voracious](https://github.com/rsimmons/voracious).
+Hence, this tool is only of any use for those studying Japanese.

 ![screenshot](screenshot.jpg)

-## Description
-Downloads Japanese media with subtitles for use with [Voracious](https://github.com/rsimmons/voracious).
-Hence this tool is only useful for those studying Japanese.

 ## Requirements
 - Windows Subsystem for Linux with PHP and [Composer](https://getcomposer.org/) installed.